intel/he-toolkit/docker/README.md

   connectivity.
 If this is not already set up then you can install Docker following these [instructions](https://docs.docker.com/engine/install/ubuntu/).
-- **Supported Underlying Hardware** (Recommended): Intel HEXL will be enabled by default.
-Although Intel HEXL does not require any AVX512-enabled hardware, it is recommended to use a processor with at least Intel AVX512DQ support.
+- **Supported Underlying Hardware** (Recommended): Intel HE Acceleration Library will be enabled by default.
+Although Intel HE Acceleration Library does not require any AVX512-enabled hardware, it is recommended to use a processor with at least Intel AVX512DQ support.
   For best performance, it is recommended to use processors supporting AVX512-IFMA52.